unknownstone/school-creations/README.md

 # school-creations
-stuff i have created for school or in school.
+Stuff I have created for school or in school. may include old stuff I made earlier